mid2SUPAERO/PIR_MARZAGALLI_Francesco/README.md

 The folder __NeoCASS files__ contains more folders were all the models are stored, in particular the subfolder __Comparison__ contains the scripts and the results for the compared analysis between all the considered configurations and it it therefore the most interesting one.

-To perform the analysis NeoCass modules are needed, they are free but a request shoul be addressed to neocass@aero.polimi.it to download them.
+NeoCass modules are needed to perform the analysis, they are free but a request should be addressed to neocass@aero.polimi.it to download them.
 The main folder of this repository (__NeoCASS files__) should be added to Matlab path with the specific command in Matlab home.

 NeoCASS website: https://www.neocass.org/